su-gyung/catch-comments/README.md

-# catch-comments
+# mm (comment summary)
-visualization with word cloud using main word from comments
+visualization with word cloud using keywords from reviews